nbarbettini/little-aspnetcore-book/chapters/mvc-basics/use-dependency-injection.md

 }
 ```

-Add a new line anywhere inside the method that tells ASP.NET Core to use the `FakeTodoItemService` for the `ITodoItemService` interface:
+Add a new line anywhere inside the `Configureservices` method that tells ASP.NET Core to use the `FakeTodoItemService` for the `ITodoItemService` interface:

 ```csharp
 services.AddScoped<ITodoItemService, FakeTodoItemService>();